Main navigation

 No, the reservation requirement only applies to cross-border journeys.
 There is no obligation to make a reservation within Germany.

 Yes, a seat reservation is always required for trains that require a reservation.
+You must therefore book a new reservation if you use a different train.
 You can subsequently submit your unused seat reservation to the Passenger Rights Service Centre or to a DB sales outlet for a refund.
 Further information can be found at https://int.bahn.de/en/booking-information/passenger-rights

 No, as part of the reservation obligation, seat reservation is included in the ticket free of charge if a ticket is booked at the same time.
 Only if a reservation is subsequently booked is this subject to a charge.